xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Search Locations**:
-            - **Description**: Allows the user to search specific locations to see the posts from there
+            - **Description**: Allows the user to search specific locations
             - **Primary actor(s)**: User, Google Maps API
             - **Main success scenario**:
                 1. User goes to the search bar at the top of the screen
                 2. User inputs the location they want to see
-                3. User clicks on the Search icon
+                3. User clicks on Enter in the keyboard
-                4. App displays all the available posts in that area on the map
+                4. App move camera to the input location
 5. **Get Location Recommendations**
     - **Overview**:
         1. Suggests travel locations for the user